 Laibstain.
 Hugon coin and formerly NGC 69 as the only mint state barber half to reach that grade at either major service.
+We still have the NGC 69 insert tag as a souvenir.
 This is an amazing coin!
 Quite possibly this coin is from the Emery-Nichols collection, based upon my research.
-Any MS 68 Barber Half is noteworthy as there are only 11 or 12 known for the entire series in PCGS holders.
-The only coin in the series graded higher by PCGS is the 1905 that was in the Steve Duckor collection and attained MS 68+ (I have seen that coin and it is magnificent and deserves the highest grade as it truly is the finest!).
+Any MS 68 Barber Half is noteworthy, as there are only 11 or 12 known for the entire series in PCGS holders.
+The only coin in the series currently graded higher by PCGS is the 1905 that was in the Steve Duckor collection and attained MS 68+ (I have seen that coin and it is magnificent and deserves the highest grade as it truly is the finest!).
 Our coin is outstanding in quality and historically is interesting for marking the year and site of the San Francisco earthquake.
 It was featured, out of a multitude of high-quality Barber coins, as the coin on the cover of the Heritage auction catalog for the John Hugon Collection.
 The colors and toning are gorgeous and the underlying luster is superb, and virtually no marks are to be seen.
 It is the finest known 1906-S half dollar.
 It is arguably one of the top 10 finest quality mint state Barber half dollars extant.
 If indeed from the Emery-Nichols collection, the pedigree is top-notch.

 David Akers: This is a very scarce issue in any mint state grade, although specimens below the Gem level can be located with only moderate difficulty.
 Accurately graded Gems, however, are very rare, although not quite as much so as the other S Mint issues from 1900-1908.
 Still, one could easily spend a year or more looking for [a] Gem quality 1906-S Half Dollar.